organizedanvrchy/CodePath/TIP103/Week 2 - Linked Lists and Strings & Arrays/README.md

-# LINKED LISTS
+# Linked Lists
 Linked Lists are fundamental data structures for storing collections of elements.
 Linked Lists allow for more efficient insertion and deletion operations when compared to arrays since they consist of nodes that point to the next node in a sequence and do not use contiguous blocks or memory.
+Linked Lists also have dynamic size, allowing for growing and shrinking as necessary.
+However, these lists require additional memory for the pointers and only offer sequential access to nodes (which might be slower than random access in arrays).[^1]

 ## Structure
 A Linked List is comprised of nodes containing 2 parts: